eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 4. Enter your job header.

 All dependencies are downloaded from the specified data sets to your workspace.

+### Automatic Dependency Retrieval from Endevor

+If you open HLASM source files using Explorer for Endevor, HLASM Language Support retrieves dependencies dynamically from the processor group that is defined in the Endevor element.
+For more information about Explorer for Endevor, see the [Explorer for Endevor documentation](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.explorer-for-endevor).

 ## Questions, issues, feature requests, and contributions
 - If you have a question about how to accomplish something with the extension, or come across a problem, file an issue on [GitHub](https://github.com/eclipse-che4z/che-che4z-lsp-for-hlasm)